Pterophoridae: Evolution

 A fossil species from the extant genus Merrifieldia is known from the Oligocene of France.

 Taxonomy

 The small group of moths in the genus Agdistopis has often been treated as a subfamily Macropiratinae within the Pterophoridae, but recent research indicates that this group should be considered a separate family.
+Around 1580 accepted species are currently accepted for the Pterophoridae.

 The family is divided into the following subfamilies, tribes and genera, some species are also listed: